blaylockbk/pyBKB_v2/OpenScienceGrid/README.md

 The Latitude and Longitude for the grid is stored in a separate HDF5 file.
 There is no need to have every node return these values when they are known.

+Need to download thousands of files and compute statistics for them.
+This is difficult on single prcocessor computers.
+Multiprocessing to utlize our 32 cores on meso4 was good, to a point.
+The OSG provides access to many more resources and completes our job quickly.

 ### Example
 Statistics for July 1st at 00z are calculated using the 00z data for the 15 days before and after July 1st, using all the available years (2015-2017).
 The data values are downloaded from the HRRR archive, and stored.
 This requires the OSG nodes to have at least 6 MB of memory.
 This download process is used using all the available processors on the OSG node which reduced the download time.
 Numpy funcitons are then used to calculate the mean and the percentiles.
 Those statistics are returned in an HDF5 file along with the number of cores on the node, the time it took to calculate the statistics, and the number of data values used to calculte the statistic.
 If only 2 years of data are used, then there are about 60 samples.
 If 3 years of data are avaiale, then there are about 90 samples.
 I am sifting through TONS of data.
 Each variable for each hour is about 1MB in GRIB2 format, that is downloaded from the Pando archive.